mshaneck/mshaneck.github.io/SLAE32/slae32-assignment5.md

 ```
 #define __NR_read 3
 ```
-It moves the stack pointer into ecx (by way of edi) and puts 0x1000 iunto edx for the length.
+It moves the stack pointer into ecx (by way of edi) and puts 0x1000 into edx for the length.
 So it will read at most 0x1000 bytes onto the stack at the current stack position.

 ```nasm
 0000004E  89C2              mov edx,eax